 - University Honors Program (UHP): About 33% of COE students are enrolled in the nationally recognized University Honors Program.
 Smaller classes, challenging curricula, academic planning assistance for complex major/degree combinations, priority registration, emphasis on writing and discussion, first-year interdisciplinary colloquia, advanced lab work, connections with faculty, advising for prestigious scholarships are hallmarks of this program.

-- Grand Challenge Scholars Program: Designed to provide UD Engineering undergraduate students (~30 per incoming cohort) with the opportunity to be immersed and engaged in the most pressing societal concerns of our time.
+- Grand Challenge Scholars Program: Designed to provide UD Engineering undergraduate students with the opportunity to be immersed and engaged in the most pressing societal concerns of our time.
 Specifically, GCSP provides a developmental framework for students to focus on academics and extracurricular activities organized around the National Academy of Engineering’s Grand Challenges, which broadly include Healthcare, Security, Sustainability and Quality of Life.
+Incoming students may apply to this program by mid-March.

 COE students can also apply for consideration for these University-wide programs: